Install Apache Spark 2 on Ubuntu 16.04 and Mac OS

 }

-In build.sbt file add the following contents
+In the build.sbt file, add the following contents:

 Sharing some ideas about how to create a Spark-streaming stand-alone application and how to run the Spark applications in scala-SDK (Eclipse IDE).